Telecommunications in China: Telephone

 China imported its first mobile phone telecommunication facilities in 1987 and it took a decade for the number of subscribers to reach 10 million.
 Four years later, in 2001, the country had the largest number of mobile phone subscribers in the world.

 Domestic and international services are increasingly available for private use.
 But an unevenly distributed domestic system serves principal cities, industrial centers, and many towns.
 China continues to develop its telecommunications infrastructure, and is partnering with foreign providers to expand its global reach; 3 of China's 6 major telecommunications operators are part of an international consortium which, in December 2006, signed an agreement with Verizon Business to build the first next-generation optical cable system directly linking the United States and China.

 In December 2005, its combined main lines and mobile lines exceeded 743 million.

 By the end of August 2006, statistics from the Ministry of Information Industry showed that there were more than 437 million mobile phone users in the Chinese mainland, or 327 mobile phones per 1,000 population.
-The combined main lines and mobile lines is expected to hit 976 million by 2008.

 From January to August 2006, mobile phone users on the mainland sent 273.67 million text messages.

-On average, China's mobile subscribers increased by 4.78 million each month.
+Continuing as of at least 2023, fees for text messages and MMS in China are extremely low.

 Domestic interprovincial fiber-optic trunk lines and cellular telephone systems have been installed.

 A domestic satellite system with 55 earth stations was in place.

 International satellite earth stations include 5 Intelsat (4 Pacific Ocean and 1 Indian Ocean), 1 Intersputnik (Indian Ocean region) and 1 Inmarsat (Pacific and Indian Ocean regions).

 Several international fiber-optic links include those to Japan, South Korea, Hong Kong, Russia, and Germany.

 Fixed and mobile operators in China include China Mobile, China Netcom, China TieTong, China Satcom (former), China Telecom and China Unicom.